pnlbwh/CNN-Diffusion-MRIBrain-Segmentation/README.md

 07) pip install nibabel
 18) pip install gputil

+### Setting CUDA Path
+The NVIDIA graphics driver and CUDA compilier are already installed on machines that support CUDA.
+However, one must set environment variables in order to run and write CUDA enabled programs.

+If you use bash, add the following lines to the bottom of your .bashrc file:

+        # add cuda tools to command path
+        export PATH=/usr/local/cuda/bin:${PATH}

+        # add the CUDA binary and library directory to your LD_LIBRARY_PATH
+        export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/cuda-9.0/lib64

+Log out and back in for the changes to take effect.

 ### Download model architecture, weights and IIT mean b0 template

 Download the following data and place them under model_folder/ directory